 As soon as practicable after receipt of parent consent for initial evaluation, the 504 team meets to plan the evaluation.
 The 504 team plans the evaluation based upon the type of disability suspected and the type of services the student appears to need.
 The evaluation must be sufficient to assess (1) the nature and extent of the impairment; (2) its effect on major life activities affecting the student’s ability to access the school environment or school activities; and (3) needed accommodations.

 The evaluation will be conducted within 60 school days after the TCSD receives written parent consent.
 The evaluation is then summarized on the SECTION 504 EVALUATION SUMMARY.

-60TCSDTCSDTCSD
+Exception - The 60 school-day timeline shall not apply in the following situations:

+(a) If the child moves to the TCSD after consent for the initial evaluation is given but before the evaluation can be completed, as long as the TCSD is making sufficient progress to complete the evaluation and the parent and the TCSD agree to a specific time when the evaluation shall be completed; or

+(b) If the parent repeatedly fails or refuses to produce the child for evaluation.

 Evaluation Procedures and Materials.